treuille/sabda/README.md

 ## Risks (unordered)

+- **TBH** There's a lot of plumbing (and exploring!) "risk" here..
+    - what about **artistic risk?**
+    - would that affect greatly what I'm working on right now
+    - *In principle, wouldn't it better shape my tehcnical explorations to have a clearer sense of what I might want to expolore technically?* (Short guess: yes)
 - Can I run a neural net in Rust?
 - I can't play a sample using nih-plug
 - I don't know if I can run a neural net in Rust